hashicorp/terraform-website/content/source/docs/enterprise/automating-the-installer.html.md

 ---
 layout: "enterprise"
-page_title: "Automated Installation (Installer) - Terraform Enterprise"
+page_title: "Automated Installation - Terraform Enterprise"
 ---

-# Terraform Enterprise Automated Installation (Installer)
+# Terraform Enterprise Automated Installation

 The installation of Terraform Enterprise can be automated for both online and airgapped installs.
 There are two parts to automating the install: configuring [Replicated](https://help.replicated.com/) -- the platform which runs Terraform Enterprise -- and configuring Terraform Enterprise itself.